🇦🇺 Australia

 High

-Strong demand in construction and residential development sectors nationwide.
+Strong demand in regional construction and property development

 Note: This occupation is on the Short-term Skilled Occupation List (STSOL).
 The independent Subclass 189 visa is not available.
 PR pathways require state nomination (190), regional nomination (491), or employer sponsorship (482 → 186).